purplefan/rabbitmq/readme.md

-# Some playgroud for Spring Boot and RabbitMQ
+# Some playground for Spring Boot and RabbitMQ

 ### Prerequisites